shivhash/Stock-Price-Prediction/README.md

 # Stock Price Prediction Using LSTM

 ## Overview
 This project demonstrates the use of data preprocessing and technical indicators to predict stock price trends.
-Leveraging moving averages and daily returns, the analysis showcases expertise in data-driven methodologies, machine learning, financial modeling, and time series analysis.
+Leveraging moving averages and daily returns, the analysis showcases expertise in data-driven methodologies, machine learning, financial modelling, and time series analysis.

 ## Features
 - Data preprocessing and technical indicators for accurate analysis.
-- Expertise in data-driven analysis, machine learning, financial modeling, and time series analysis.
+- Expertise in data-driven analysis, machine learning, financial modelling, and time series analysis.
-- LSTM model trained on historical stock data for precise price trend forecasting.
+- The LSTM model was trained on historical stock data for precise price trend forecasting.
 - Achieved a lower RMSE of 4.1994, indicating high prediction accuracy.

 ## Getting Started